Motion Equity Partners

 Motion Equity Partners is a private equity firm focused on leveraged buyout and growth capital investments in European middle-market companies across a range of industries.

 The firm, has office in Paris.
 It was founded in 1989 as Electra Partners Europe and affiliate of Electra Private Equity, a listed investment trust.
-The firm has raised approximately €2.5 billion since inception across three funds.

 History

 Motion Equity Partners raised its first fund in 2000, with €1.0 billion of investor commitments.
 Among the investments in that portfolio were Rank Leisure, Azelis, Baxi, Safety-Kleen, Aliplast, Global Solutions, Covenant Healthcare, Ashbourne Healthcare and Diana Ingrédients.

 In 2005, it completed a spinout from its investment trust parent.
 It raised its second fund the following year, with total commitments amounting to €1.25 billion.